graphaware/neo4j-framework/README.md

 </build>
 ```

 <a name="runtime"/>
 GraphAware Runtime
 ------------------

-GraphAware Runtime is useful when you require functionality that transparently alters transactions or prevents them from
-happening at all.
+GraphAware Runtime is useful when you:
+* require functionality that transparently alters transactions or prevents them from happening at all.
 For example, you might want to:
     * Enforce specific constraints on the graph schema
     * Use optimistic locking to prevent updates of out-of-date data
     * Improve performance by building (and keeping in sync) in-graph indices
     * Improve performance of supernodes
     * Prevent certain parts of the graph from being deleted
     * Timestamp modifications
     * Find out what the latest graph modifications that took place were
     * Write trigger-like functionality (which can actually be unit-tested!)
     * ... and much more
+* need to compute something continuously in the background, writing the results back to the graph.
+For example, you might want to:
+    * compute PageRank
+    * compute maximum flow between points in the network
+    * pre-compute similarities between people
+    * pre-compute recommendations to people
+    * ... and much more

-### Building a GraphAware Runtime Module
+### Building a Transaction-Driven GraphAware Runtime Module

 **Example:** An example is provided in `examples/friendship-strength-counter-module`.